lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/6_SQL_concepts_lessons.md

-# SQL Concepts
+# SQL Concepts & Practice

 ### What is this & why do this
-- SQL concepts - keywords and query syntax
-- Learn SQL concepts so that you can use the Google Cloud BigQuery service
+ - **Learn** SQL query concepts so that you can use Google Cloud Big Query service
-- SQL is used widely for querying data stored in relational tables
+ - **Practice** SQL query concepts by writing and executing queries against BigQuery datasets

 ### How to do this
 1. **READ** this page to review SQL concepts